salvillalon45/RestaurantPage-theOdinProject/README.md

-# theOdinProject-TicTacToe
+# theOdinProject-RestaurantPage
-[TheOdinProject: Javascript] - Project: Tic Tac Toe
+[TheOdinProject: Javascript] - Project: Restaurant Page

 # Summary
-Making a Tic Tac Toe game you can play in your browser!
+Making a sample Restaurant Page.
+We will use Javascript alone to generate the entire contents of the website!
+This project also used to practice how to use npm and webpack

 You can find more on the project here: [The Odin Project - Tic Tac Toe](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript)